 Any time an Analysts' Note refers to a charity's Audited Financial Statements or IRS tax form, CharityWatch encourages interested donors to obtain a copy of the referenced documents so that they may view the information in context.
 Please contact the charity directly to request a copy of any referenced document.
 Charity tax forms and audits may also be obtained from a number of online databases.
 For a list of sources, please visit our LINKS page.

-|According to the Children's Defense Fund (CDF) consolidated audit of December 31, 2014 (Note 15, Related Parties):|
+|According to the Children's Defense Fund (CDF) consolidated audit of December 31, 2016 (Note 18, Going concern evaluation):|

-|According to the Children's Defense Fund (CDF) consolidated audit of December 31, 2014 (Note 16):|
+|According to the Children's Defense Fund consolidated audit of December 31, 2016 (Note 6, Pledges receivable and concentration):|

-|According to the Children's Defense Fund (CDF) consolidated audit of December 31, 2012 (Note 15):|
+|According to the Children's Defense Fund (CDF) consolidated audit of December 31, 2016 (Note 19, Contingency and subsequent event):|